-Tires tend to run hotter and wear faster in the warm weather, and the tread portion of the tire becomes softer in the summer months.
+Tires tend to run hotter and wear faster in warm weather, and the tire tread portion becomes softer in the summer months.
 That makes tires more susceptible to punctures from road debris.

 To help mitigate the risks tires face, tire inflation pressure needs to be checked with an accurate tire pressure gauge.
-Because tire pressure increases as temperatures rise, there is a risk of over-inflated tires increase in the summer.
+Because tire pressure increases as temperatures rise, there is a risk of over-inflated tires in the summer.
 When air pressures are inaccurate, tires flex in ways they weren’t designed to, changing the shape of the tire’s footprint.
 That not only decreases fuel economy but also creates irregular wear patterns and reduced tread life.
 Also, underinflated tires build up excessive heat, potentially causing premature failure.

-Cooling and Electrical System Maintenance: During the summer, it’s critical to ensure a truck’s engine radiator, EGR coolers and transmission cooler need to operate properly to maintain the proper engine and transmission temperatures.
+Cooling and Electrical System Maintenance: During the summer, it’s critical to ensure a truck’s engine radiator, EGR coolers and transmission cooler operate properly to maintain the correct engine and transmission temperatures.
 Inadequate or improper service of cooling and electrical systems can lead to heat-related failures during hot weather.
 Penske checks cooling systems on every preventive maintenance (PM) inspection.

 Electronic component failures can be caused by damaged or missing heat guards, heat shields or heat deflectors, especially within those components found near the exhaust system after-treatment devices.
 Excessive heat can also melt or make the plastic electrical connectors brittle, leading to electrical malfunctions caused by poor connections at the electronic control units, sensors and solenoids that control various vehicle systems.